tomtzook/Castle/README.md

 `@Stateless`, `@Immutable` and `@ThreadSafe` are all safe for use across multiple threads, for different reasons.
-However, when using `@NotThreadSafe`, ensure the class is used by the same thread only, or that any access to the class is done with appropriate locking.
+However, when using `@NotThreadSafe`, ensure the class is used by the same thread only, or that any access to the class is done with appropriate thread-safety of your own implementation.